im182cm/Feed-Reader-Testing/README.md

 ## How to run this project?

-One `index.html` to see if all tests pass.
+Open `index.html` to see if all tests pass.

 ## Why this Project?